Single-Byte and Multibyte Character Sets

 The ASCII character set defines characters in the range 0x00 - 0x7F.
 There are a number of other character sets, primarily European, that define the characters within the range 0x00 - 0x7F identically to the ASCII character set and also define an extended character set from 0x80 - 0xFF.
 An 8-bit, single-byte-character set (SBCS) is sufficient to represent the ASCII character set as well as the character sets for many European languages.
 However, some non-European character sets, such as Japanese Kanji, include many more characters than can be represented in a single-byte coding scheme, and so require multibyte-character set (MBCS) encoding.

 Many SBCS routines in the Microsoft run-time library handle multibyte bytes, characters, and strings as appropriate.
 Many multibyte-character sets define the ASCII character set as a subset.
 In many multibyte character sets, each character in the range 0x00 - 0x7F is identical to the character that has the same value in the ASCII character set.
 For example, in both ASCII and MBCS character strings, the one-byte null character ('\0') has value 0x00 and indicates the terminating null character.

-A multibyte character set may consist of both one-byte and two-byte characters.
-Thus a multibyte-character string may contain a mixture of single-byte and double-byte characters.
+A multibyte character set can consist of both one-byte and two-byte characters.
+A multibyte-character string can contain a mixture of single-byte and double-byte characters.
 A two-byte multibyte character has a lead byte and a trail byte.
 In a particular multibyte-character set, the lead bytes fall within a certain range, as do the trail bytes.
-When these ranges overlap, it may be necessary to evaluate the particular context to determine whether a given byte is functioning as a lead byte or a trail byte.
+When these ranges overlap, you may need to evaluate the context to determine whether a given byte is functioning as a lead byte or a trail byte.